envato/event_sourcery/README.md

 ### Events

 Events are value objects that record something of meaning in the domain.
 Think of a sequence of events as a time series of immutable domain facts.
+Together they form the source of truth for our application's state.

 Events are targeted at an aggregate via an `aggregate_id` and have the following attributes.